 What’s a blue chip stock?

-If you’re going car shopping, blue chip stocks aren’t the sports cars.
-They’re the reliable four-door sedan with all the bells, whistles, and safety features that will protect you and your family.
+Blue chip stocks aren’t the sports cars of trading.
+They’re the reliable four-door sedan with all the safety features that will protect you and your family.

-You’re likely familiar with many blue chip companies without realizing it.
-Household names such as General Mills, Apple, Google, and Disney are just some of the stocks considered safe and secure by investors, and thus “blue chip.”
-These stocks tend to follow a large cap index like the S&P 500 or Russell 1000 very closely.
+The performance of these stocks tend to follow a large-cap index like the S&P 500 or Russell 1000 very closely.
 But just because a company is a household name doesn’t make it automatically blue chip.
 For example, Apple was not given blue chip status until 2015.

 Here are some traits that blue chip stocks have in common:

-Many blue chip companies also pay dividends to investors.
+Many blue chip companies also pay dividends to investors, also known as blue chip dividend stocks.
 Dividends are regular payments from a company’s revenue.
 Since the companies are well-established, they do not need to invest as much back into their growth and instead can share profits with investors.

 Blue chip vs penny stock